Cubic graphs and the golden mean

 \subsection{Multiply ended graphs}

 Let $\Ga$ be an infinite, finitely generated group.
-By Stalling's splitting theorem (see \cite{Stall1,Stall2}), $\Ga$ has two or more ends if and only if one of the following two properties holds. \begin{romlist} \item $\Gamma=\langle S,t \mid R,\,t^{-1}C_1t=C_2\rangle$ is an HNN extension, where $H=\langle S\mid R\rangle$ is a presentation of the group $H$, $C_1$ and $C_2$ are isomorphic finite subgroups of $H$, and $t$ is a new symbol. \item $\Ga=H*_C K$ is a free product with amalgamation, where $H$, $K$ are groups, and $C\ne H,K$ is a finite group. \end{romlist} A further characterization of $\oo$-ended groups is provided in \cite{Stall2} (see also \cite[Sect.\ 1.3]{Cannon}).
+By Stalling's splitting theorem (see \cite{Stall1,Stall2}), $\Ga$ has two or more ends if and only if one of the following two properties holds. \begin{romlist} \item $\Gamma=\langle S,t \mid R,\,t^{-1}C_1t=C_2\rangle$ is an HNN extension, where $H=\langle S\mid R\rangle$ is a presentation of the group $H$, $|S|<\oo$, $C_1$ and $C_2$ are isomorphic finite subgroups of $H$, and $t$ is a new symbol. \item $\Ga=H*_C K$ is a free product with amalgamation, where $H$, $K$ are groups, and $C\ne H,K$ is a finite group. \end{romlist} A further characterization of $\oo$-ended groups is provided in \cite{Stall2} (see also \cite[Sect.\ 1.3]{Cannon}).

 Part (i) above may be taken as the definition of an HNN extension, named as an acronym of the authors of \cite{hnn}.
 The amalgamated product $H*_C K$ of part (ii) is an extension of the notion of the free product, and is defined as follows.
 Let $H$, $K$, $C$ be groups, and let $\phi:C\to H$, $\psi: C \to K$ be injective homomorphisms.
 Let $N$ be the smallest normal subgroup of the free product $H * K$ containing all elements of the form $\phi(c)\psi(c)^{-1}$, $c \in C$.
 Then $H*_C K$ is defined to be the quotient group $(H*K)/N$.

-Readers are referred to \cite{BMR,LS77} for the definition and background of amalgamated products.
+Readers are referred to \cite{BMR,LS77,MKS} for the background and properties of amalgamated products.